 In the Research document you will find web, book and periodical resources.

-Read about the Common Core Plus standards in the Standards document under Downloads.
+Read about the Common Core Standards and the Arts Standards document under Downloads.

 Other Education and Arts Contributors

 Sharon Herpin, Senior Research Associate, WestEd

 Lorraine Cleary Dale, Director of Education, Armory Center for the Arts

 For more information, contact Jeannine Flores, Arts & STEAM Coordinator, Center for Distance and Online Learning, Curriculum and Instructional Services, Los Angeles County Office of Education